 Interested in the study of law?
 Hear from George Mason University School of Law representatives and visit a local courthouse to get a look at the life of a law school student and

 to learn about specific areas of focus within the law, the various career tracks available to you, and the opportunities and challenges facing legal

 professionals today.
-You will gain information about law schools across the U.S., including the application
+Gain information about law schools across the U.S., including the application

 and enrollment process, state bars, costs, and job prospects.
 On a visit to a local courthouse, you’ll see law professionals in action and get an inside

 look at courthouse operations and proceedings.
-To conclude your law experience, you will participate in a mock trial in the courthouse.
+To conclude your law experience, you'll participate in a mock trial in the courthouse.

 If CSI is your focus, you’ll immerse yourself in the exciting and challenging world of forensic science during hands-on

 workshops led by George Mason University faculty.
 During this full-day experience, you’ll develop the skills needed to be successful in a CSI career as

 you take on the role of a forensic investigator, working a simulated crime scene.
 This is a great chance to learn about the high-tech mechanisms used in

 analyzing forensics and see how your findings impact legal proceedings.
 You'll also learn about the college pathways that can lead to a career in CSI,

 including degree options and levels, and gain an understanding of the challenges and opportunities facing forensic science professionals today.

 Supreme Court or Investigative Simulation

-Together with your peers, you will participate in either a Supreme Court (law) or Investigative (CSI) simulation.
+Together with your peers, you'll participate in either a Supreme Court (law) or Investigative (CSI) simulation.

 In the Supreme Court simulation, you'll re-create an actual United States Supreme Court Case to learn about the importance of case law precedence and how to use

 it to form and support a legal argument.
 During this exciting simulation, you'll take on the role of a justice, a lawyer for the petitioner, or a lawyer